-A normal course load per semester is 15 to 16 semester hours.
-The maximum number of hours for which a student can register is 18 semester hours unless an overload petition has been filed and approved by the Department/School Standards Committee and the Academic and Student Affairs Committee of the college.
+A normal course load per semester is 15 to 16 credit hours.
+The maximum number of hours for which a student can register is 18 credit hours unless an overload petition has been filed and approved by the department/school standards committee and the academic and student affairs committee of the college.
 Semester course loads may be further limited for students in mandatory advising.
 Petitions for overload are not ordinarily approved for students who have a cumulative GPA less than 3.00 and who do not state valid reasons for the need to register for the credits.
-Students who register for semester hours in excess of 18 and do not have an approved overload petition on file may have courses randomly removed through an "administrative drop" action.
-Specific degree requirements are explained in detail under the respective college, school, and department sections.
+Students who register for credit hours in excess of 18 and do not have an approved overload petition on file may have courses randomly removed through an "administrative drop" action.
+Specific degree requirements are explained in detail under the respective college, school and department sections.

-Academic Standards And Retention
+Academic Standards and Retention